It’s never remotely easy until you have a steady stream of leads and a decent 1.0 revenue team.

 - Talk to as many customers as you can by voice, or even in person.
 Even if they are $5 a month.
 You will learn so much.
 For each customer of a certain type you close, there are another 10–1000 just like them out there.
 But if you don’t talk to them, you won’t see the pattern.
 At least, not as quickly.

 - Begin drip marketing as soon as you have any sign-ups at all.
 You have to market to folks that don’t buy today.
 If they somehow found your tiny start-up no one has ever heard of, there is a decent chance they may buy later.
 More here.

 - Content marketing almost always works.
 It’s just slow.
 Write about your Unique Value Proposition.
 SEO almost always works at least a tiny bit.
 So write 10 blogs posts about how your product truly changes the game.
 Probably a few prospects will find it.

-- Events are hard to get quality leads from unless you know what you are doing — but try the top ones at least.
+- Booths and attending events are hard to get quality leads from unless you know what you are doing — but try the top ones at least.
 Because real, live buyers are there.
 Lots of them.
 The biggest events in your space (Dreamforce, RSA, SaaStr Annual, whatever) will be full of buyers.
 And so if you do it right — leads.
 Show up.
 If your price point is say $20k+ or higher, even just a couple of good leads can easily be ROI positive.
 Enterprise buyers especially go to top events to meet new vendors, and potentially, buy their products.
 That’s unique.